NannyML/nannyml/docs/tutorials/data_quality/unseen.rst

     :cells: 3

-Next, the :meth:`~nannyml.base.AbstractCalculator.fit` method needs to be called on the reference data, which provides the baseline that the analysis data will be compared with for :term:`alert<Alert>` generation.
+Next, the :meth:`~nannyml.base.AbstractCalculator.fit` method needs to be called on the reference data, which provides the baseline that the monitored data will be compared with for :term:`alert<Alert>` generation.
 Then the :meth:`~nannyml.base.AbstractCalculator.calculate` method will calculate the data quality results on the data provided to it.